MilioSerrano/mGear-CUSTOM_chain_spring_gravity_01/README.md

 ![image](https://github.com/user-attachments/assets/6c38679d-1aca-42ee-84d6-d9c0e968f373)

-Also, to define the component when building you need to add these lines to the applyop.py, or overwrite the file in the zip provided.
+Also, to define the component when building you need to add these lines to the applyop.py, or overwrite the file within the zip provided.

 C:\Users\yourUserName\Documents\maya\modules\scripts\mgear\core